 Marco wonders if Ace knew what a crazy, reckless, insanely lucky little brother he had.

 x X x

 It happens again a few months later, this time in a bar on a little island not too far from Shabondy, but far enough that slavery is not an everyday reality (the thought of anything like a cage has always made him sick, and the feeling has intensified since Ace's incarceration).

 There's a worn but cheerful-looking crew in the bar, getting steadily more intoxicated and telling stories of years spent in darkness after having their shadows stolen and their rescue by a band a brave pirates.

-Marco would have discounted these exclamations as the ramblings of drunks, but he knew enough about the power of the Shichibukai Gekko Moria to think they might not all be insane.
+Marco would have discounted their tales as the fanciful rambling of drunks had he not known enough about the power of the Shichibukai Gekko Moria to give credence to their words.